aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/how-to-run-aspose-cells-for-net6/_index.md

 - System.Security.Cryptography.Pkcs, 6.0.5.
 - System.Text.Encoding.CodePages, 4.7.0.

-## Run Aspose.Cells for .Net6 on Windows
+## Run Aspose.Cells for .Net6 (or gerter) on Windows

-First you can create a .net6 application with VS2022, then you can choose the following installation options:
+First you can create a .net6 (or gerter) application with VS2022, then you can choose the following installation options:

 ### Install through nuget

 1. Search for Aspose.Cells from NuGet: [Aspose.Cells for .NET NuGet Package](https://www.nuget.org/packages/Aspose.Cells/).
 You can also install Aspose.Cells from the Nuget package manager in VS2022.

-2. "SkiaSharp" or "System.Drawing.Common" will be installed automatically as a dependency of Aspose.Cells 22.10.1 or later for .Net6 platforms, which depends on "Target OS" configuration in your project.
+2. "SkiaSharp" or "System.Drawing.Common" will be installed automatically as a dependency of Aspose.Cells 22.10.1 or later for .Net6 (or gerter) platforms, which depends on "Target OS" configuration in your project.
-- Set the "Target OS" to "Windows" for your project, you will use "System.Drawing.Common" as a dependency on your windows system for .Net6 project.
+- Set the "Target OS" to "Windows" for your project, you will use "System.Drawing.Common" as a dependency on your windows system for .Net6 (or gerter) project.
 In this configuration, the result of the drawing is closer to .netcore31 or before.
 **![Config target OS](TargetOS.png)**
-- Set the "Target OS" to "None" or other options for your project, you will use "SkiaSharp" as a dependency on your windows system for .Net6 project. *Please note the version that uses "SkiaSharp" as a dependency doesn't support printing to printer feature.*
+- Set the "Target OS" to "None" or other options for your project, you will use "SkiaSharp" as a dependency on your windows system for .Net6 (or gerter) project. *Please note the version that uses "SkiaSharp" as a dependency doesn't support printing to printer feature.*

 ### Install through msi or DLL